accrescent/website/docs/src/guide/getting-started/new-app.md

 currently not possible within the developer console, so you will need to contact the Accrescent team directly to provide them.

+### Domain verification

+To verify developer ownership of the apps they publish, we are phasing in a requirement for all newly submitted apps to verify ownership of the domain associated with their app ID.
+For example, if your app's ID is `com.example.securechat.android`, we require proof that you control the `example.com` domain.

+This is currently a manual process, but we plan to automate it more in the future.
+The verification process is as follows:

+1. For each app you submit to review, we will email you:
+   - A link to these instructions
+   - The domain you need to verify (e.g. `example.com`)
+   - A unique verification code (e.g. `95b9061653be1d2a904408f8297bc294`)
+2. Go to your domain registrar's website and add a DNS record with the following information, replacing `<your-domain>` with your domain and `<your-verification-code>` with your verification code (excluding the angle brackets):
+   - Record type: `TXT`
+   - Host/name: `_accverify.<your-domain>` (or `_accverify` with some DNS managers)
+   - Value/data/content: `<your-verification-code>`
+3. We will periodically check your domain verification status (or you can email us to let us know when you have completed step 2).
+Once verified, the app will proceed with review.

 ## After you submit

 A reviewer will be assigned to your app after you submit it.
 To increase its